Okene4000/alx-system_engineering-devops/0x0A-configuration_management/README.md

-This is the project for configuration management under system engineering devops.This is the project for configuration management under system engineering devops.
+This is the project for configuration management under system engineering devops.